aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

         if hasattr(entry, "next_free_object"):
             continue

-        print(pdf.resolve_reference(reference))
+        print(pdf.get_object(reference))

 Because the XRef table can also include "free" or unused entries, we avoid iterating over them.
-Then we provide the reference to :meth:`~pdfnaut.parsers.pdf.PdfParser.resolve_reference`.
+Then we provide the reference to :meth:`~pdfnaut.cos.parser.PdfParser.get_object`.
 This should print all the objects in the PDF.

 Traversing a document
 ---------------------